mmmarinho/ROS2_Tutorial/docs/source/messages.rst

     # it into a system you should create a semantically meaningful message type.
     # If you want to embed it in another message, use the primitive data type instead.
     string data

+Basically, the comments help to emphasize that message types with too broad meaning are unloved in ROS2.
+Given that these example interfaces are either unsupported or only loosely supported, my advice would also be to not rely on them for anything besides examples.

+The real content of the message file is :code:`string data`, showing that it contains a single string called :code:`data`.
+Using :code:`ros2 interface show` on other example interfaces, it is easy to see how to build interesting message types.